dyhpoon/koa-simple-healthcheck/README.md

         return { everything: 'is ok' };
     }
 }));

+// curl localhost:3000/healthcheck
 ```

-To use a different route, you can set it with a `path` property.
+To use a different route, you can set it with a `path` property. (default is `/healthcheck`)

 ```
 app.use(require('koa-simple-healthcheck')({